Franco Israel

 Franco Israel Wibmer (born 22 April 2000) is a Uruguayan professional footballer who plays as a goalkeeper for club Torino and the Uruguay national team.

 Early life

-Israel was born on 22 April 2000 in Nueva Helvecia, a city in the Colonia Department of Uruguay.
+Franco Israel was born on 22 April 2000 in Nueva Helvecia, a city in the Colonia Department of Uruguay.
 He is of maternal German descent, whereas his father's side is of Italian heritage, tracing his ancestry to Bobbio Pellice, a comune in the Piedmont region.
-Along with his native Uruguayan passport, Israel also holds an Italian passport.
-Israel has one older brother, Alec, whom he lived with during his tenure with Nacional.
+Along with his native Uruguayan passport, Franco Israel also holds an Italian passport.
+He has one older brother, Alec, whom he lived with during his tenure with Nacional.
 During his youth, Israel played basketball and football as a child, before opting for the latter, when the games of the two teams he represented began being scheduled on the same day.

 Club career

 Early career

 Israel started his football career in the youth ranks of local club Artesano, before joining Nacional's youth setup in 2016, moving subsequently to the city of Montevideo.